JeanPousset/granulometric-analysis/README.md

 Either download or clone all of the repository locally.

-#### Python installation
+### Python installation

-First check if you have python (version 3.0 or greater) and pip installed in your computer :
+First check if you have python (version 3.0 or greater) and pip installed in your computer.
+Open a terminal window in your computer and run the following commands :
 ```bash
 python3 --version
 pip --version